Meyer-C/GUI-based-database-editor/README.md

 5. To make all features of the database work, enter the absolute path to the excel database you will be using (T:\path\info\example.xlsx) and then click update filepaths.
 If you want to add a personal database to have a subset of data for faster searching, enter a personal database path in the "My_Database_1" field (C:\path\info\example.xlsx), then click update (see add personal path for more info bellow).

 6. You're all set up and ready to start using the database!

-[^1]: If downloading with edge, after you have clicked the download button in the google drive you will need to click the download button in the upper right hand of the screen (it should have a little warning icon on it).
-Hover over the Database_V2.exe file in this dropdown and then click the "..." icon.
-Click keep in this popup.
-It will ask you to trust the app.
-Click "Show more" and then "keep anyway".
-This should then download the app as a .exe, ready to run!

 ---